A-D-DBS-application/web-application-2025-group-24/README.md

 Landowners can create a land listing with location size price and optional anonymity Developers can log in browse available listings and respond

-No payment system valuation engine or advanced matching is included at this stage.
-Placing viewing and responding to listings is sufficient to validate the concept.

 Why this MVP is Valuable

 The MVP is low complexity but high validation value
-It allows fast testing of interest on both sides of the market It forms a scalable foundation for future features such as Automated valuation
+It allows fast testing of interest on both sides of the market It forms a scalable foundation for future features such as
+> Automated valuation
-AI based matching
+> AI based matching
-Notary integrations
+> Notary integrations
-Premium developer access
+> Premium developer access

 Kanban Board